nano-to/nano-docs/articles/nanopay.md

 ## Introduction

-Inspired by Apple Pay ™, NanoPay is a [open source](https://github.com/fwd/nano-pay), non-custodial javascript library for the Nano blockchain.
+Inspired by Apple Pay, NanoPay.js is an [open source](https://github.com/fwd/nano-pay), non-custodial browser library for the Nano blockchain.

 Easily accept crypto payments on your website(s) with this package.